How green are plug-in hybrids?

 When in electric-only mode, plug-in hybrid cars charged using average UK 'mains' electricity show a significant reduction in CO2 – the figures suggest a reduction of around 40% compared to an small petrol car (tailpipe 130 gCO2/km).
 Renewable electricity reduces fuel life cycle emissions to almost zero.

-Although highly dependent on the driving and fuelling routines of each owner, initial experience suggests that plug-in hybrid cars tend to be powered on electricity for around half of mile driven.
+Although highly dependent on the driving and fuelling routines of each owner, initial experience suggests that plug-in hybrid cars tend to be powered on electricity for around half of miles driven.
 The official test, however, assumes that the vehicle is operating on electric for around 80% of the time.
 Either way, the fact that plug-in hybrids are effectively electric cars for some of the time, and low emission hybrids for the remainder, means that overall, emissions are significantly reduced.

 For example, the new Toyota Plug-in Prius and Vauxhall Ampera RE-EV achieves CO2 emissions of under 75 g/km – well below the emissions for an average conventional car (of around 140 g/km) and officially classing them as 'ultra-low carbon vehicles'.
 The CO2 benefits are particularly apparent in congested driving conditions where the electric mode is more often used, and the hybrid mode is able to utilise electric drive and regenerative braking to recoup some of the energy that would otherwise be lost on start-stop driving.